CanonicalLtd/maas-docs/en/manage-cli-advanced.md

 [MAAS CLI][manage-cli] on how to get started.

-## Update node hostname and power parameters
+## Edit node hostname and power parameters

-To update the hostname and power parameters of a node:
+To edit the hostname and power parameters of a node:

 ```bash
 maas $PROFILE machine update $SYSTEM_ID \